SystemsApproach/private5g/software/start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Quick Start deployment described in this section requires that you
-modify two parameters to reflect the specifics of your target
+modify two sets of parameters to reflect the specifics of your target
 deployment.

-The first is in file ``host.ini``, where you will need to give the IP
+The first set is in file ``host.ini``, where you will need to give the IP
 address and login credentials for the server you are working on.
 At
 this stage, we assume the server you downloaded OnRamp onto is the
 same server you will be installing Aether on.